The Bankrate promise

 - You’re a U.S. citizen or permanent resident.

-You’ll also need to provide proof of income and undergo a credit review, which is similar to what you’d experience if you were to apply for a new loan.
+- You’ll also need to provide proof of income and undergo a credit review, similar to what you’d experience if you were to apply for a new loan.

 SoFi was the first financial institution to offer student loan refinancing, but it also offers a variety of private student loans, including undergraduate loans, graduate loans, law school loans, MBA loans and parent loans.
 Co-signer release is available only on private student loans.

 If you have SoFi private student loans, you may be able to request co-signer release if they were disbursed after May 1, 2019.
-All loans disbursed prior to that date are ineligible.
+All loans disbursed before that date are ineligible.

-To qualify, you need to make 24 consecutive on-time principal and interest payments.
-You also need to be the age of majority in your state and meet the lender’s underwriting criteria.
+To qualify, you must make 24 consecutive on-time principal and interest payments.
+You must also be the age of majority in your state and meet the lender’s underwriting criteria.

 Rhode Island Student Loan Authority offers undergraduate loans, graduate loans, parent loans and refinance loans nationwide.
 While it’s not available on refinance loans, RISLA does offer co-signer release after 24 consecutive on-time monthly payments on its private loans.